pdn4kd/dispatch_scheduler/README.md

 in formulation.

 Each target that was observed will have a a file titled NAME.txt, which includes a single line header of the columns, and each row after being a successful observation.
+The first observation line is just an initialization, and should not be considered.
+(An observable object with 0 successful observations will have 2 lines in its output file)
+Objects that are not observable (due to telescope limits, dec, RA vs time of year, etc) will not get rise/set files.
 The information for each observation may change.
 Presently shown are:
 * Observation start time (JD, easily changeable to other times)
 * Observation end time (JD, easily changeable to other times)